scortabarria/cloud-deploy-samples/custom-targets/vertex-ai-pipeline/quickstart/QUICKSTART.md

 The `--deploy-parameters` flag is used to provide the custom deployer with additional parameters needed to perform the deployment.

-Here, we are providing the custom deployer with deploy parameter `customTarget/vertexAIModel` which specifies the full resource name of the model to deploy
+Here, we are providing the custom deployer with deploy parameter `customTarget/vertexAIPipeline` which specifies the full resource name of the pipeline to deploy

 The remaining flags specify the Cloud Deploy Delivery Pipeline. `--delivery-pipeline` is the name of the delivery pipeline where the release will be created, and the project and region of the pipeline